NYDFS Cybersecurity Compliance

 (e) Section 500.09: “Conduct bi-annual risk assessments that consider threats, particular risks to the entity, and an examination of existing controls in the context of identified risk.”

 (f) Section 500.10: “Utilize qualified cybersecurity personnel or an ‘Affiliate or a Third-Party Service Provider’ sufficient to manage the organization’s risks and to perform or oversee the performance of the core cybersecurity functions.”

 (g) Section 500.16: “Establish a written incident response plan for responding to and recovering from cybersecurity events.”

-For further explanations, you can contact Threatcare for a walk through of our products solutions to NYDFS compliance.
+For further explanations, you can contact Threatcare for more information on our Violet platform, a breach and attack simulation technology that helps with NYDFS compliance.